3vil-Tux/Stamper/README.md

 </p>

 # Stamper
-**Stamper** is a easy and reliable automated tool for discovering HTTP-Auth Verb Tampering vulnerabilities which leads to bypassing HTTP-Auth in order to gain remote access to the remote host.
+**Stamper** is an automated tool written in Python3 to automate the process of discovering and attacking HTTP-Auth Verb Tampering vulnerability in Web-Applications running HTTP-Auth Protocol, such as routers or admin panels written by **3vil.Tux** for Web Pentesters, Security Consultants and Web Developers looking forward testing their security and reliability.